Jose Chung's From Outer Space: References

 The episode contains a number of references and in-jokes related to UFO culture.
 Klass County was named after noted skeptic Philip J. Klass, whose argument that most UFO sightings are really the planet Venus is directly invoked in the episode.
 The pilots dressed up as aliens were named after authors Robert Sheaffer and Jacques Vallee, who wrote often on the UFO phenomenon.
 Air Force Sergeant Hynek was named after UFO researcher Dr. J. Allen Hynek.
 The character of Roky Crikenson is named after musician Roky Erickson, who was diagnosed with paranoid schizophrenia and was known as much for erratic behavior and fantastic claims.
 Chung gives Mulder the pseudonym Reynard, after the legendary fox of French folklore.
 The alien autopsy video, Dead Alien!
 Truth or Humbug?, referenced both Morgan's first episode for the series, "Humbug", as well as the real Alien Autopsy: Fact or Fiction video aired by Fox in 1995.
 Detective Manners was named after series director Kim Manners, and the character's tendency to swear was directly influenced by his real-life counterpart.
 Blaine is seen wearing a t-shirt printed with the logo for the television series Space: Above and Beyond.
-Lt.
-Schaefer absent-mindedly pushing his potatoes into the shape of a mountain is a subtle reference to the film Close Encounters of the Third Kind (1977); Roky's job as a power-company lineman also alludes to Close Encounters, as Roy Neary, the character played by Richard Dreyfuss held the same position.
+Lieutenant Schaefer absent-mindedly pushing his potatoes into the shape of a mountain is a subtle reference to the film Close Encounters of the Third Kind (1977); Roky's job as a power-company lineman also alludes to Close Encounters, as Roy Neary, the character played by Richard Dreyfuss held the same position.
 The cover to Jose Chung's book references the cover of the 1987 book Communion by Whitley Strieber.
 Lord Kinbote was an homage to Ray Harryhausen, a stop-motion animator, with the footage of the character shot at high speed, which was then edited and manually slowed in post-production, creating the illusion that it was created via stop-motion.